boringops-hq/boringops-articles/articles/the_rule_of_the_line.md

 ---
-title: "The Rule of the Line"
+title: "From Chaos to Calm: The Line of Technological Maturity"
-excerpt: "From Exciting to Boring: The Line of Technological Maturity.
-Boring isn’t the end of innovation.
-It’s what happens when innovation finally grows up."
+excerpt: "Every new technology must pass through the six stages of maturity, from Ignition to Friction to Stabilization.
+Boring is not the end of innovation.
+It is the inevitable destination of mastery."
 header:
   teaser: /assets/images/metronome.png
 tags: [boringops, consistency, infrastructure, process, maturity]